jamespearse80/ICRC-Modern-Cloud-Apps/WDS/Whiteboard design session trainer guide - Modern cloud apps.md

 ### Customer needs

-1. Maintain existing PCI compliance.
+1. Maintain existing PCI compliance

-2. Ensure data privacy and protection across all aspects of the system, in transit and at rest.
+2. Ensure data privacy and protection across all aspects of the system, in transit and at rest

-3. Make architectural decisions that help to minimize engineering around infrastructure in favor of those that deliver core business value.
+3. Make architectural decisions that help to minimize engineering around infrastructure in favor of those that deliver core business value

-4. Ensure that they retain their core functionality, even if the way it is accomplished under the covers might change.
+4. Ensure that they retain their core functionality, even if the way it is accomplished under the covers might change

-5. Provide a better solution for the management of usernames and passwords.
+5. Provide a better solution for the management of usernames and passwords

-6. Provide a regional database failover plan that will enable the customer to initiate the failover to another region, allowing their various web applications and other hosted services to roll over to a synchronized database at minimal cost.
+6. Provide a regional database failover plan that will enable the customer to initiate the failover to another region, allowing their various web applications and other hosted services to roll over to a synchronized database at minimal cost

-7. A data warehouse for analyzing their transaction history.
+7. A data warehouse for analyzing their transaction history

 ### Customer objections